13 Effective Tips On How To Improve Your Memory

 There is a large volume of research that proves the wonders of flavonoid-rich foods for improving memory.
 They work to protect vulnerable neurons, enhance existing neuronal function, and stimulate neuronal regeneration.1

-Sources: Binge on red, blue, and purple berries like blueberries and cranberries, plums, apples, pears, peaches, bananas, citrus fruits, nuts and beans, teas, red wine, unfiltered fruit juices (particularly grape juice), peppers, tomatoes, onions, and eggplants.
+Sources: Munch on red, blue, and purple berries like blueberries and cranberries, plums, apples, pears, peaches, bananas, citrus fruits, nuts and beans, teas, red wine, unfiltered fruit juices (particularly grape juice), peppers, tomatoes, onions, and eggplants.

-2. Eat More Iron-Rich Foods
+2. Eat More Spinach

 A diet rich in iron and folic acid ensures improved memory and concentration.
 It is not only a must for growing children but also the elderly.
 Iron deficiency contributes to the less efficient supply of oxygen to the brain and also decreases brain energy production.
 Folic acid deficiency decreases intellectual capacity and impairs memory in the elderly.